-The author also would like to thank Liting Zhang for valuable discussions during ASK13 workshop.
+The designer also would like to thank Liting Zhang for valuable discussions during ASK13 workshop.

-The designer also would like to thank the designers of PC-MAC [19], CMAC [8], CENC [11] and COPA [2].
-These beautiful designs helped the designer a lot to accomplish the design of SHELL.
+The designer also would like to thank the designers of PC-MAC [17], CMAC [9], CENC [10] and COPA [2].
+These beautiful algorithms helped us a lot to accomplish the design of SHELL.

-The designer is supported by the Singapore National Research Foundation Fellowship 2012 (NRF-NRFF2012-06).
+The designer was supported by the Singapore National Research Foundation Fellowship 2012 (NRF-NRFF2012-06) when designing SHELL v1.0/1.1.